 Education and Experience

-- Ability to meet the Minnesota Department of Human Services Rules for qualifications of a licensed mental health professional required.
-Independent clinical licensure, or ability to become licensed required.
+- Ability to meet the Minnesota Department of Human Service Rules for qualifications of a mental health professional required.

 - Experience in a leadership and supervisory role required.

-- Experience or knowledge of chemical dependency issues for adults with mental illness required.
+- Experience or knowledge of chemical dependency issues for adults with mental illness preferred.

 - Ability to maintain a clean driving record, a current driver’s license, and auto insurance coverage meeting Touchstone Mental Health policy limits.

 - Timely completion of the credentialing process via the Minnesota Credentialing Collaborative as services may be billed under this position.

 - Ability to intervene appropriately in crisis prevention and de-escalation when necessary.